hauntedHousewife/oldhauntedhousewife.github.io/_pages/index.md

 (This knowledge)

-I'm here for the green boxes.
+Here for the green boxes.
 Same as you.
+I just don't work that hard for mine.

 <strong>Recently updated notes</strong>